 So what if it feels like the dead of winter?
 Lent began this week, and while Ash Wednesday always makes us reflect on what we're giving up, Fridays have a different effect.
 In this convivial, Catholic city, Friday isn't just about giving up meat — it's also about the sheer joy of a good fish fry.
 Where else can you mingle with friends and family, scarf down some fried cod, and wash away the cares of the workweek with a beer — or even a chile relleno?

-It's not at all uncommon during Lent to meet people at St. Cecilia's who've driven in from out of town — yes, what we have here is a Destination Fish Fry.
+It's not at all uncommon during Lent to meet people at St. Cecilia who've driven in from out of town — yes, what we have here is a Destination Fish Fry.
 Depending on when you arrive (official fish fry hours are 4:30-8 p.m.), expect a wait that ranges from long to oh-please-I-can't-hold-out-any-longer: The line might snake out and around the building, with hungry patrons enduring a two-hour holding pattern.

 Besides the chiles rellenos (limited to one per customer!), the main-course lineup at St. Cecilia includes quesadillas and bean tostadas, as well as fried shrimp, jack salmon and cod; for $10 you choose two from that list, and two sides (rice, beans, mac & cheese, French fries and cole slaw).
 You can also get pitchers of beer or cans.
 Those who need a little something to tide them over in line can purchase chips and salsa and/or tamales.

 The dessert options are the typical fish-fry sweet eats, which is to say a variety of homemade cakes and cookies.
 But you didn't come to this fish fry for dessert.